 Sleep is the tireless friend that cleans our brain toxins each night.
 We very much need this repairing and fresh time.
 A tip to make it happen?
-Find the ideal room temperature (the majority of people feel comfortable between the 18 and 22 degrees Celsius), do not ingest alcoholic drinks during the night, or the so-called exciting beverages that contain caffeine or theine, and avoid large meals at night or before going to sleep.
+Find the ideal room temperature (the majority of people feel comfortable between 18 and 22 degrees Celsius), do not ingest alcoholic drinks during the night, or the so-called exciting beverages that contain caffeine or theine, and avoid large meals at night or before going to sleep.
 Sleep disturbance is a vicious cycle that can lead to chronic depression and anxiety.

 The so-called REM (rapid eye movement) occurs throughout the night and during deep sleep cycles.
 It is also during this phase that we dream.
 A person can usually have six periods of REM sleep per night.
 It is during REM that some of our memories and emotional questions are processed and solved.

-According to sleep scholar Rick Wassin, and only after several studies, the REM phase is the one that mostly contributes to solve and regulate emotions.
+According to sleep scholar, Rick Wassin, and only after several studies, the REM phase is the one that mostly contributes to solve and regulate emotions.
 Now, if there are disturbances during such critical periods, this may result in several emotional memories being neither processed nor solved.

-Another research done recently with a group of people in the Netherlands, revealed that individuals with these disturbances (during REM), had more conflicts during the day, became more aggressive with a bigger tendency to search for brawls, and also suffered from an increase in anxiety.
+Another research done recently, with a group of people in the Netherlands, revealed that individuals with these disturbances (during REM), had more conflicts during the day, became more aggressive with a bigger tendency to search for brawls, and also suffered from an increase in anxiety.
 Thus, we close the vicious cycle: bigger anxiety during the day, bigger difficulty to sleep at night.